 The primary reason that your braces need to be tightened using professional orthodontic adjustments is to ensure that your braces are successfully moving your teeth.

-Braces apply pressure to your teeth which allow the teeth to move towards the desired position.
+Braces apply pressure to your teeth which allows the teeth to move towards the desired position.
 As your teeth move, the braces become loose-fitting and need to be tightened and readjusted by an orthodontist to make sure that there is constant pressure applied to your teeth constantly.

 Your orthodontist will use rubber bands and fresh elastics to adjust your braces and wires by gently applying pressure to ensure your teeth are moving in the right direction.